gbif/data-blog/content/post/2022-01-04-make-big-queries-using-GBIF-parquet-snapshots.md

 Only certain [dplyr verbs](https://arrow.apache.org/docs/r/articles/dataset.html) will work on a arrow dataset objects.

-## Queries that do not work well
+## Query performance

-It is often hard to predict what type of queries will run quickly and which will run **slowly** if at all.
+It is often hard to predict what type of queries will run quickly.

+There are a few things that can be done to make queries run faster:
+*

+and which will run **slowly** if at all.
 I have found that anything that does not aggregate to a count, will run **slowly** or **not at all**.

 The query below takes around **>30 min** to run.
 It returns around [23 records](https://www.gbif.org/occurrence/search?country=BW&has_coordinate=true&has_geospatial_issue=false&taxon_key=5&license=CC0_1_0&license=CC_BY_4_0).